steveseguin/electroncapture/README.md

 --h264keytrial                       # enable the WebRTC H.264 SPS/PPS keyframe workaround (off by default)
 ```

-Pass these on the command line or embed them in electroncapture:// links (for example `...&encmode=software` or `...&h264keytrial=1`).
+Pass these on the command line.
+Process-wide options such as `encmode` and `h264keytrial` must be set when Electron Capture starts.

 Codec and bitrate hints are only surfaced through the renderer API; Electron Capture no longer overrides WebRTC settings on your behalf, so VDO.Ninja can manage them natively.